 Technology in Sports

 The world of technology affects many aspects of our lives, and sports are no exception.
-Some of it is there to enhance the athlete’s performance, while the rest if used for entertainment purposes.
+Even sports betting around the world is affected by technology – now online betting seems to be the best choice for everyone and many people look for bonus codes before they start betting.
+For example, people in Romania who like to bet often choose Betano Bonus de bun venit.
+Some technology is also there to enhance the athlete’s performance, while the rest is used for entertainment purposes.
 Here are some of the most common pieces of tech that are now an integral part of the sports world.

 Instant replay is not just for the screen in your living room anymore.
 With today’s cameras, participants can now call out the referee if they think they have made a bad call.
 It recently made its way into soccer but has been a part of tennis and cricket for a while.